PI

 karikaritk@upmc.edu

-About Dr. Karikari
+About Dr. Thomas Karikari

 Dr. Thomas Karikari, Ph.D., serves as the Director of the Biofluid Biomarker Laboratory at the University of Pittsburgh.
 In addition, he oversees the Mass Spectrometry Program and the Single Molecule Array Biomarker Program within the Department of Psychiatry at the University of Pittsburgh.
 Dr. Karikari also leads the Fluid Biomarker Core of the recently renewed National Institute on Aging Alzheimer’s Program Project Grant.